nrfconnect/sdk-nrf/samples/peripheral/radio_test/README.rst

 ================================

 This sample can run the remote IPC Service Shell through the USB on the nRF5340 DK application core.
-For example, when building on the command line, you can do so as follows:
+For example, when building on the command line, use the following command:

 .. code-block:: console

    west build samples/peripheral/radio_test -b nrf5340dk_nrf5340_cpunet -- -DCONFIG_RADIO_TEST_USB=y

 You can also build this sample with the remote IPC Service Shell and support for the front-end module.
 You can use the following command:

 .. code-block:: console

    west build samples/peripheral/radio_test -b nrf5340dk_nrf5340_cpunet -- -DSHIELD=nrf21540ek -DCONFIG_RADIO_TEST_USB=y

 .. note::
    You can also build the sample with the remote IPC Service Shell for the |nRF7002DKnoref| using the ``nrf7002dk_nrf5340_cpunet`` build target in the commands.

 .. _radio_test_testing: